Ordnance Survey: OS MasterMap

-The Address layers were withdrawn in about 2016 with the information now being available in the AddressBase products - so as of 2020, MasterMap consists of Topography and Imagery.
+The Address layers were withdrawn in about 2016 with the information now being available in the AddressBase products – so as of 2020, MasterMap consists of Topography and Imagery.
 Pricing of licenses to OS MasterMap data depends on the total area requested, the layers licensed, the number of TOIDs in the layers, and the period in years of the data usage.
 OS MasterMap can be used to generate maps for a vast array of purposes and maps can be printed from OS MasterMap data with detail equivalent to a traditional 1:1250 scale paper map.

-Ordnance Survey states that thanks to continuous review, OS MasterMap data is never more than six months out of date.
+The Ordnance Survey states that thanks to continuous review, OS MasterMap data is never more than six months out of date.
 The scale and detail of this mapping project is unique.
 By 2009, around 440 million TOIDs had been assigned, and the database stood at 600 gigabytes in size.
 As of March 2011, OS claims 450 million TOIDs.
 As of 2005, OS MasterMap was at version 6; 2010's version 8 includes provision for Urban Paths (an extension of the "integrated transport network" layer) and pre-build address layer.
 All these versions have a similar GML schema.

 Business mapping

-Ordnance Survey produces a wide variety of different products aimed at business users, such as utility companies and local authorities.
-The data is supplied by Ordnance Survey on optical media or increasingly, via the Internet.
+The Ordnance Survey produces a wide variety of different products aimed at business users, such as utility companies and local authorities.
+The data is supplied by the Ordnance Survey on optical media or increasingly, via the Internet.
 Products can be downloaded via FTP or accessed 'on demand' via a web browser.
 Organisations using Ordnance Survey data have to purchase a licence to do so.
 Some of the main products are: